 I got started: working at a flower shop.
 I watched a small business thrive and then die in a few years.
 A valuable experience that set the tone for my career.
 I still love to create beautiful flower arrangements.

-I earned my stripes: working in a crazy marketing department at Extreme Networks in Santa Clara, Ca. I started just after their IPO and before the dot com bust.
+I earned my stripes: working in the marketing department at Extreme Networks in Santa Clara, Ca. I started just after their IPO and before the dot com bust.
 I was the marketing assistant who supported a VP and five directors.
 I had a pager and my cell phone was the size of a small box.
 I thought I hit the big time and had no idea what I was doing!

 I’m known as: being a working mom and to some a feminist.
 I support the things I’m passionate about, like women who want to achieve their goals and a world with equality and acceptance for all.